react-native-cookies/cookies/README.md

 This special implementation of the WebView component stores the cookies __not__ in `NSHTTPCookieStorage` anymore.
 The new cookie-storage is `WKHTTPCookieStore` and implementes a differnt interface.

-To use this _CookieManager_ with WebKit-Support we extended the interface with the attribute `useWebKit` (a boolean value, default: `FASLE`) for the following methods:
+To use this _CookieManager_ with WebKit-Support we extended the interface with the attribute `useWebKit` (a boolean value, default: `FALSE`) for the following methods:

 |Method|WebKit-Support|Method-Signature|
 |---|---|---|